 For more information about visa applications, please visit the UK Border Agency website.

-For more information, or if you have any questions, please email the RCOG's Global Health Unit.
+For more information, or if you have any questions, please visit the BMA website.